 - Key personal information, including any major stresses or recent life changes

-- All medications, vitamins and other supplements that you're taking, and the doses
+- All medications, vitamins, herbs and other supplements that you're taking, and the dosages

 - Questions to ask your doctor